department-of-veterans-affairs/vets-website/src/site/README.md

 The implementation of the Liquid templating language used by our project is [TinyLiquid](https://github.com/leizongmin/tinyliquid).
 We highly recommend using [TinyLiquid's README](https://github.com/leizongmin/tinyliquid/blob/cebcb26c3839e725cf0469dccc0073799902a020/README_en.md) as your resource while writing a template, as there are small [differences from Shopify's language spec](https://github.com/leizongmin/tinyliquid#the-difference-with-liquid-language).

-## Writing new templates
+## Setting up a new template
-If you are tasked with writing a new template, you will likely be working with a new type of page from the CMS.
+If you are tasked with writing a new template, you will more than likely be working with a new type of page from the CMS.
 At a high level, you will first write the GraphQL query for the new type of page, register it into the build, then begin the process of templating.
 Here's an in-depth list of steps recommended to help make this easier.

 <details><summary>1.
 Determine the value of the `entityBundle` belonging to the new type of page</summary>